 The International Institute also actively builds UCLA’s global presence by supporting overseas alumni networks; creating strategic international programs and partnerships; and cultivating UCLA’s relationships with educational institutions, governments, non-profit organizations and businesses worldwide.
 In addition, it represents UCLA in major global associations, such as the Association of International Education Administrators and the Association of Pacific Rim Universities.

-- Some 400 affiliated faculty spanning all disciplines
+- More than 700 affiliated faculty spanning all disciplines

 - 10 graduate and undergraduate degree programs